 A tenth century Muslim scholar Ibn Abi Dunya says, “When a righteous person dies, a bed from paradise is brought for him and he is told to sleep cheerfully and comfortably, for the Lord is happy with you and then his grave is opened for him and he enjoys its beauty, smells its fragrance, his prayers, devotions and good deeds are his companions until the day of judgement” (Shortening long hopes).

 The beliefs form the mental framework of a Muslim, these beliefs which are deeply ingrained in the mind help to share a particular attitude to life and death.
 Death is not viewed as a macabre, gruesome and draconian punishment.
 It is not the end but a new beginning.
 Some even regard it as a divine gift.
-Death therefore is not a bizarre happening but one of the laws of nature like gravity, theories of dynamics and electromagnetism.
+Death, therefore is not a bizarre happening but one of the laws of nature like gravity, theories of dynamics and electromagnetism.
 It is never ‘untimely’ since death only comes at the fixed time.
-“For every person is a fixed time; when that comes it cannot be delayed a moment or come earlier” (Al-Araf: 34).
+“Every community has an allotted term, and when their allotted term comes to an end, they can neither delay it by a single hour nor can they hasten it” (Al-Araf: 34).

-Upon hearing the news of someone’s death we say, “To God we belong and to him we are returning” (Al Baqarah: 156), or very simply “this is the divine will”.
+Upon hearing the news of someone’s death we say, “We belong to Allah and are returning to Him” (Al Baqarah: 156), or very simply “this is the divine will”.
 This submission to the Divine will and surrendering helps the Muslim not to fight the natural process but accept it.
 This is beautifully expressed in the funeral prayer of the child.
 The parents say, “O Lord!
 Make her a provision, reward and treasure for us in the hereafter, make her our intercessor whose intercession is acceptable”.

 The Story of Job (peace be upon him)

-Let me know turn to question of bearing undeserved suffering, lets begin with the famous story of Job.
+Let me now turn to question of bearing undeserved suffering, let us begin with the famous story of Job (Ayyub).
 Job is not only an Old Testament figure but also a legendary figure in Muslim history.
 Satan speaking to God claims that Job who is faithful to God in prosperity will not be faithful when he faces adversity.
-God allows Satan to test Job by destroying his property, by killing his livestock and members of his family and then afflicting him with a painful and relentant disease, so that all apart from his wife abandon him.
+God allows Satan to test Job by destroying his property, by killing his livestock and members of his family and then afflicting him with a painful and relentless disease, so that all apart from his wife abandon him.
 Satan attempts to make Job waver in his faithfulness to God through his wife.
 Playing on her pity for him in his misery, he persuades her to urge him to sacrifice a child to Satan.
 Job realises that she has allowed herself to be taken in by Satan.
-He swears an oath to punish her with a hundred lashes if he recovers.
-In anguish he cries out to God, “Satan has indeed touched me with hardship and pain” (Saad: 41).
+In anguish, he cries out to God, “Satan has wreaked sorrow and torment on me” (Saad: 41).

-Job’s faith shines out and despite this most difficult test he does not question God’s wisdom and finally God hears him, relieves him of his illness, with a spring of water.
+Job’s faith shines out and despite this most difficult test he does not question God’s wisdom and finally, God hears him, relieves him of his illness, with a spring of water.
 He restores to him his family and livestock.
 Once again Job is healthy, wealthy and a prosperous man.
 God makes Job’s patience and endurance a lesson for “those with understanding”.
-The closing statement is a Divine accolade for the patient Job “We found him patient how excellent a servant!
-He was constantly turned towards us” (Saad: 44).
+The closing statement is a Divine accolade for the patient Job “We found him to be patient.
+What a wonderful servant!
+So devout” (Saad: 44).

 Why Does God afflict us?
 Why take my child away from me?
 Why me?
 Are natural questions.
 The Muslims tried to explain these in a variety of ways.
 Here I have selected some common responses to this perennial enigma.
 I will be looking at this with the laws of belief.